pbrucla/ESPR/README.md

 - Smart contracts written in Solidity that run on the Ethereum blockchain
 ## Setup

-Setting up ESPR requires 3 major steps: running Anvil, running the backend, and starting up the frontend.
+Setting up ESPR requires 3 major steps: running the blockchain with Anvil, running the backend, and starting up the frontend.
+These steps should be done in order.
 Clone the repo with ``git clone``, then
 ```sh
 cd ESPR
 ```